EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-nodegroup/cluster-nodegroup.md

   * Disabled - When one of the nodes goes down, a non-nodegroup cluster node is picked up and acts as part of the nodegroup.
 When the original node of the nodegroup comes up, the backup node will be replaced.
 Possible values: YES, NO
 Default value: NO

+<b>state</b>
+State of the nodegroup.
+All the nodes binding to this nodegroup must have the same state.
+ACTIVE/SPARE/PASSIVE Possible values: ACTIVE, SPARE, PASSIVE
+Default value: VAL_NOT_SET

+<b>priority</b>
+Priority of Nodegroup.
+This priority is used for all the nodes bound to the nodegroup for Nodegroup selection Default value: -1
+Minimum value: 0
+Maximum value: 31